pmean/build-website/text/06/BetaCoefficient.md

 >
 > **WARNING!** In Finance, there is an alternate use of the term \"beta
 > coefficient\" to represent the level of risk associated with an
-> individual stock or of a  portfolio of stocks.
+> individual stock or of a<U+FFFD> portfolio of stocks.
 This is not the same
 > thing as the beta coefficient described above.

 This page was written by Steve Simon while working at Children\'s Mercy